sigpwny/sigpwny.github.io-archive/_meetings/intro-networking.md

 	"Presenter runs through the slides and solves the exercise themselves."
 ]
 list-of-topics: [
-	"TCP Handshake - A TCP connection is started through a threeway handshake in the order of SYN SYNACK ACK.", "TCP vs UDP - TCP is reliable and ordered vs UDP which is less reliable but as a consequence faster.", "Netcat aka nc - An incredibly useful command tool for connecting to CTF challenges.", "Wireshark - A GUI tool for analyzing network traffic on a packet level."
+	"TCP Handshake - A TCP connection is started through a three-way handshake of packets: SYN SYNACK ACK.", "TCP vs UDP - TCP is reliable and ordered.
+UDP is less reliable but faster.", "Netcat aka nc - An incredibly useful command tool for connecting to CTF challenges.", "Wireshark - A GUI tool for analyzing network traffic on a packet level."
 	]